cherryblossom28/ML_Assignment_2/README.md

 In this project, five machine learning classification models were implemented and compared:

-* Logistic Regression
+1. Logistic Regression
-* Decision Tree Classifier
+2. Decision Tree Classifier
-* K-Nearest Neighbors (KNN)
+3. K-Nearest Neighbors (KNN)
-* Naive Bayes
+4. Naive Bayes
-* Random Forest
+5. Random Forest

-The models were evaluated using Accuracy, AUC, Precision, Recall, F1 Score, and Matthews Correlation Coefficient (MCC).
+The models were evaluated using the following metrics:

+* Accuracy
+* AUC
+* Precision
+* Recall
+* F1 Score
+* Matthews Correlation Coefficient (MCC)

-## Dataset
+## Dataset Description

-The dataset used in this project is a cleaned and merged heart disease dataset stored as:
+The dataset used in this project is a cleaned and merged Heart Disease Classification dataset stored as:

 `cleaned_merged_heart_dataset.csv`

+The dataset contains **1,888 instances and 13 input features**, with `target` as the classification target.
+The dataset therefore satisfies the assignment requirement of a minimum of 12 features and 500 instances.

+The input features are:

+* `age` - Age of the patient
+* `sex` - Sex of the patient
+* `cp` - Chest pain type
+* `trestbps` - Resting blood pressure
+* `chol` - Serum cholesterol
+* `fbs` - Fasting blood sugar
+* `restecg` - Resting electrocardiographic results
+* `thalachh` - Maximum heart rate achieved
+* `exang` - Exercise-induced angina
+* `oldpeak` - ST depression
+* `slope` - Slope of the peak exercise ST segment
+* `ca` - Number of major vessels
+* `thal` - Thalassemia-related feature

-The target column is named `target` and is used for the classification task.
+The target column is named `target` and is used for binary classification.

-The data was divided into training and testing sets using an 80:20 split.
-Stratification and `random_state=42` were used while splitting the data.
-The test portion was saved separately as `test_data.csv` for use in the Streamlit application.
+The data was divided into training and testing sets using an **80:20 stratified split** with `random_state=42`.
+The test portion was saved separately as `test_data.csv` and is used by the Streamlit application.

 ## Models Used

-The following models were trained on the dataset:
+The following classification models were trained on the dataset:

 1. Logistic Regression
 2. Decision Tree Classifier